hoangduytran/blender-manual/manual/editors/properties_editor.rst

 .. figure:: /images/editors_properties-editor_top.png

-   The header of the Properties.
+   The header of the Properties editor.

 .. _bpy.types.SpaceProperties.search_filter:

 Display Filter :kbd:`Ctrl-F`
-   Allows you to search for a property by its name.
+   Lets you search for a property by typing its name.
+The editor jumps to the first result and grays out all the properties and tabs that don't match the search term.

-   The results will be highlighted with there corresponding panel also highlighted and expanded.
-   The search also works across multiple `Tabs`_; graying out tabs with no search results.
-   You can start a search using :kbd:`Ctrl-F` or clear a search with :kbd:`Alt-F`.
+   You can start a search with :kbd:`Ctrl-F` and clear it with :kbd:`Alt-F`.
-   This filter is useful if you do not remember where a property is within the Properties.

 Data Context
-   Just below the header is a list of icons and text items which show the owner of the properties being edited, together with some dependency context if needed.
+   Below the filter textbox, the editor shows the icon and name of the item whose properties it's displaying.
-   In the example above, the material "Material" is used by the active object "Cube".
+   In the example above, it's displaying the properties of the material "Black" which is used by the object "Suzanne".

 .. _bpy.ops.buttons.toggle_pin:

 Toggle Pin ID
-   By toggling on the pin icon to the right, Blender will display only the currently shown data-block's properties in that editor, disregarding further selection changes.
-   Toggle off that pin to switch back to default behavior, showing active data-block's properties.
+   You can click the pin icon to "lock in" the current item and keep displaying its properties regardless of the selection in the 3D Viewport/Outliner.
+Click again to unlock.

 Options
 -------

+These options are accessible through the dropdown button in the top right corner of the editor.

 .. _bpy.types.SpaceProperties.outliner_sync:

 Sync with Outliner
-   Sync tabs with the Outliner data-block selection.
-   See :ref:`editors-outliner-properties-sync` for more information.

-   :Always: Always, when possible, change Property editor tabs when clicking an icon in an Outliner.
-   :Never: Never change Property editor tabs when clicking an icon in an Outliner.
+   Whether to switch to the relevant tab when clicking an icon (not a name) in the :doc:`Outliner </editors/outliner/introduction>`.

+   :Always: Always switch.
+   :Never: Never switch.
-   :Auto: Change tabs only when the Property editor shares a border with an Outliner.
+   :Auto: Switch if the Properties editor shares a border with an Outliner.